 office practice under the direct supervision of the NMM-OMM residency program faculty.

 Residents are scheduled intermittently to provide inpatient NMM-OMM consultation service throughout the time of their training program.
 During these scheduled rotations, the resident will participate in the evaluation, treatment, documentation (including utilization of the hospital's electronic medical record and digital imaging systems), and CPT coding.
 Residents are typically expected to follow patients on whom they do the initial consultations.
-The MHP NMM-OMM inpatient consultation service sees patients in almost all areas of the institution, including:
+The Mercy Health Muskegon NMM-OMM inpatient consultation service sees patients in almost all areas of the institution, including:

 - General medical

 - General surgical

 - Newborn nursery